 Any PR or comms expert is very familiar with a press release – an official written communication statement that is sent to the media in order to announce or share a piece of information.
 Most of the time, companies send out press releases to announce “official” news – the launch of a new product, new funding, an acquisition, etc.

 Press releases also vary greatly from one industry to another.
-In tech, press releases tend to be 1-2 pages max, a little more neutral in tone with less visuals and more text.
-But go look at press releases from more visual industries – like fashion or cosmetics – and you’ll discover a variety of tones, colours, photos and very little text.
-For example, here’s a very eye-catching press release from bath & body brand Soap and Glory:
+In tech, press releases tend to be 1-2 pages max, a little more neutral in tone with fewer visuals and more text.
+But go look at press releases from more visual industries – like fashion or cosmetics – and you’ll discover a variety of tones, colours, photos, and very little text.

 News beyond the release.

-Journalists love this type of thing because it looks like they’ve done some good fact-checking and they can use quotes directly from the source.
-PR and comms teams should think about leveraging different platforms when communicating with journalists and supplementing press releases with Tweets, Quora answers, Foursquare checkins and more.
+PR and comms teams should think about leveraging different platforms when communicating with journalists and supplementing press releases with Tweets, Quora answers, Foursquare check-ins and more.
 Or, ditch the press release and send this stuff in lieu – in some cases, a very powerful Tweet can be enough for a story…

 Oh, careful, everyone can see.